 Before You Begin

 This calendar sync is part of our Microsoft 365 Sync, a paid add-on feature.
 Please note that the number of users granted access must be the same as the number of licenses in your Practifi contract.
 Contact your Client Success Manager to discuss pricing in more detail and sign up for the service.
-You will not be able to enable this functionality in your organization without purchasing this add-on.
+You cannot enable this functionality in your organization without purchasing this add-on.

 Enablement Process